-Answer: Twenty percent of migraine sufferers report to be sensitive to certain smells.
+Answer: Twenty percent of migraine sufferers report being sensitive to certain smells.
 Forty to fifty percent report a change in sensitivity to smell.
-The issue reported most is that smells worsens the intensity of the migraine.
+The issue reported most is that smells worsen the intensity of the migraine.
 It is also reported that people may be able to sense smells from a greater distance than normal.
 Osmophobia is the dislike or aversion to smells.
 In experiments, perfumes or cologne affected 64% of respondents.
 Perfume on an airplane started my wife's last one.
 The reasons for this hypersensitivity to smell during migraine has not been studied as much as other things like sound and light.
 So the answer to this question is still to be satisfactorily given.

 Sensitivity to Movement

 Question: Why, after the migraine proceeds, do I find that moving after lying down causes the headache to worsen?